 You can find complete NJ online gambling historical revenue data at PlayNJ.com in tabular form.

 New Jersey passed a law in 2014 that would legalize Nevada-style sports betting in the state.
 It was the second attempt at legalizing sports gambling at tracks at Atlantic City casinos.
-The sports leagues prevailed after the 2012 attempt was challenged in federal court.
-The case was then heard en banc in the Federal Court of Appeals before it was heard by the Supreme Court of the United States in December 2017.
+The sports leagues prevailed after they challenged the 2012 attempt in federal court.
+The case was then heard en banc in the Federal Court of Appeals before the Supreme Court heard it of the United States in December 2017.